Crawl4AI vs Exa in 2026 — OSS Crawler or Neural Search? (with fastCRW Benchmarks)

 TL;DR

 Crawl4AI is an Apache-2.0 Python OSS crawler you run in your own process.
 Exa is a hosted neural-search API that returns embedding-ranked results over its own web index.
-They sit on opposite ends of the build-vs-buy axis and solve different halves of "web data for LLMs". fastCRW collapses both into one Rust binary: 833ms p50 latency, 92% coverage, 6.6 MB RAM at idle on the public crawl benchmark, with built-in MCP and an 8 MB self-host image.
+They sit on opposite ends of the build-vs-buy axis and solve different halves of "web data for LLMs". fastCRW collapses both into one small Rust binary, with a public one-command benchmark on /benchmarks, built-in MCP, and a self-contained self-host image.

 What This Comparison Is Actually About